Anton Skipper

-Anton Skipper Hendriksen ([ˈænˌtsʰʌn ˈskipɐ]; born 31 March 2000) is a Danish professional footballer who plays as a centre-back for Eliteserien club Sarpsborg 08.
+Anton Skipper Hendriksen ([ˈænˌtsʰʌn ˈskipɐ]; born 31 March 2000) is a Danish professional footballer who plays as a centre-back for Danish 1st Division club Esbjerg fB.
 He has been capped for Denmark at youth level.

 Early and personal life

 The family of Skipper is originally from Lolland, but he was born and raised in Vestegnen, Greater Copenhagen.
 When he went to primary school, he skipped second grade which he meant contributed to him becoming mature from an early age.

 Club career

 Brøndby

 Skipper joined Brøndby IF aged 4.
 After playing in the youth of Hvidovre IF for a few years, he rejoined Brøndby in the spring of 2013 at under-13 level.
 In April 2015, Skipper signed his first contract with Brøndby, keeping him in the club until 2017.
 As an under-19 player, German club VfL Wolfsburg showed interest in signing him to their youth academy, but a move never materialised.

 On 30 November 2019, Brøndby announced that Skipper would become a permanent part of the first team in the spring of 2019.
 Concomitantly, he signed his first professional contract which would keep him in the club until 2021.

 On 28 July 2019, Skipper made his competitive debut with a start in the Danish Superliga match against OB which ended with a 3–2 win for Brøndby.
 His performance was subsequently praised by pundits.
 Since his debut in week three of the Danish Superliga, he played each match until Brøndby signed free agent Andreas Maxsø in mid-September.
 Despite assuming a new role as a substitute, Skipper was still recognised and lauded by the fans of the club.
 On 22 January 2020, Skipper signed a new three-and-a-half-year contract with Brøndby, running until 2023.